DZ1shetty/Simple-Face-Detection/README.md

 4. The webcam window will open and display live emotion, age, and gender predictions.

 5. Press `q` to quit the application.
+Press `f` to toggle fullscreen.